awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 + Maximum bandwidth per VPN tunnel: 1\.25 Gbps

   This is a hard value\.
 You can use ECMP to get higher VPN bandwidth by aggregating multiple VPN tunnels\.
 To use ECMP, the VPN connection must be configured for dynamic routing\.
 ECMP is not supported on VPN connections that use static routing\.
-+ Maximum bandwidth \(burst\) per Connect peer \(GRE tunnel\) per Connect attachment: 5 Gbps
++ Maximum bandwidth \(burst\) per Transit Gateway Connect peer \(GRE tunnel\) per Connect attachment: 5 Gbps

-  You can get up to 20 Gbps in total per Connect attachment as long as the underlying transport \(VPC or AWS Direct Connect\) attachment supports the required bandwidth\.

-  The transit gateway can use ECMP between Connect peers of the same Connect attachment, or between Connect attachments on the same transit gateway\.
-The transit gateway cannot use ECMP between the BGP peerings of the same Connect peer\.
+  This is a hard value\.
+You can create up to 4 Transit Gateway Connect peers per Connect attachment \(up to 20 Gbps in total bandwidth per Connect attachment\), as long as the underlying transport \(VPC or AWS Direct Connect\) attachment supports the required bandwidth\.
+You can use equal\-cost multi\-path routing \(ECMP\) to get higher bandwidth by scaling horizontally across multiple Transit Gateway Connect peers of the same Connect attachment or across multiple Connect attachments on the same transit gateway\.
+The transit gateway cannot use ECMP between the BGP peerings of the same Transit Gateway Connect peer\.

 ## AWS Direct Connect gateways<a name="direct-connect-quota"></a>
 + Number of AWS Direct Connect gateways per transit gateway: 20